dfernandezperez/cloneRanger/README.md

 |-----------|------|----------|----|----|----|
 | name_of_sample | name_of_lane_or_resequencing | library type | path/to/forward.fastq.gz | path/to/reverse.fastq.gz | path/to/ATAC-R3.fastq.gz

 * `sample_id`: The first field correspond to the sample name.
-This field has to be identical for all the fastqs corresponding to the same sample, idependently of the library type of the fastq.
+This field has to be identical for all the fastqs corresponding to the same sample, independently of the library type of the fastq.
 If a sample is split in 2 different library types (such as ATAC + RNA or RNA and LARRY), both of them must have the same sample_id.

 * `lane`: The idea of this field is to group fastq files corresponding to the same sample (or to samples that have to be merged).
 For example, if 1 sample arrived in 2 different lanes from a PE experiment, in total there will be 4 fastqs (2 forward and 2 reverse).
 In this case, one should enter the same sample 2 times, putting in the `lane` field the corresponding lanes (lane1 and lane2, for example).
 Actually one can write any word in this field, the idea is to group fastqs from the same sample.
 All the entries with the same name in the `sample` field with different `lane` will be merged in the same fastq.
 Here an example of how it would be with 1 sample that arrived in 2 lanes: